 - 50 million Americans contacted their elected official in the last two years (2014)

-Yet, the lower 90% of Americans, in terms of wealth, have near-zero influence on the likelihood of a bill passing (according to a Princeton University study).
+A Princeton University study revealed that 90% of Americans have near-zero influence on the likelihood of a bill passing.
 Our online experiences are saturated with political opinion, unwrung and often unproductive.
 Involved makes opinion actionable.

-In April, we reached out to the elected officials at the Massachusetts state level about our initial concept and received twenty-five meetings with interested offices.
-Of those, we hand-picked four key leaders in the State House to participate in an alpha test with about one hundred constituents to help us improve our initial product.
-What we’ve found is that the initial entrance of Involved is best suited for the state and smaller municipalities because they oftentimes lack any sort of technological solution beyond sticky notes and spreadsheets.
+- April 2017: We worked with four key leaders in the State House to participate in an alpha test with ~100 constituents to help us improve our initial product.
+What we find is that the initial entrance of Involved is best suited for the state and smaller municipalities, because they often lack technological communication systems beyond sticky notes and spreadsheets.

-On July 24th, we connected with the almost eight hundred local elected officials in Massachusetts in preparation for our launch for Android and iOS in the coming weeks.
-Responses continue to flood in as we have lined up four cities and ten state elected officials to sign up as well as many more meetings with mayors, city councils, and the Massachusetts Department of Municipal Technology.
+- July 2017: We connected with local elected officials in Massachusetts in preparation for our launch for Android and iOS in the coming weeks.
+Responses continue to flood in as we lined up nine cities and ten state elected officials to sign up, as well as connections with mayors, city councils, and the Massachusetts Department of Municipal Technology.

 Boston University Accelerator